noelwarr/su-tunnel/README.md

 Requirements:  Ruby must be installed on the system (and SketchUp, obviously)

-1. copy tunnel_skp.rb to your SketchUp plugins directory.
+1. copy tunnel.rb to your SketchUp plugins directory.
-2. copy tunnel_ide.rb somewhere your IDE can find it
-3. configure your IDE.
+2. configure your IDE.

 Sublime Text
 ============

-For sublime, your best bet is to copy the two relevant files (SketchUp.sublime-build and tunnel_ide.rb) to the sublime user packages directory.
+For sublime, you will have to edit "SketchUp.sublime-build" replacing -path-to-plugins- with the full path to your plugins folder.
+Save the file in the sublime user packages directory.
 This can be a bit tricky to find on windows.
 It should be something like C:\Users\Name\AppData\Roaming\Sublime Text 3\Packages\User.
 Try opening a windows file explorer and enter **%appdata%**.
 That should take you to a folder you can navigate from.

 NetBeans
 ============